 Definition of a nominee shareholder

-The Thai partners or shareholders must comply with the Business Registration Rules when forming a company with foreign shareholders involved, and in such case must submit evidence of financing used to hold shares, including bank statements and other documents.
+The Thai partners or shareholders must comply with the Business Registration Rules (applied by the DBD) when forming a company with foreign shareholders involved, and in such case must submit evidence of financing used to hold shares, including bank statements and other documents.
 Business registration rules for Thai companies with foreigners involved could be circumvented by setting up a 100% Thai owned company and only in a later stage involve the foreign investor in the company